 Start with one normal guy

-The title of this article is taken from the title of a book by Ben Hunt-Davis and Harriet Beverige which describes “Olympic winning strategies for everyday success”.
+The inspiration for this article is taken from the book, “Will it make the boat go faster?’, by Ben Hunt-Davis and Harriet Beverige.
+The book describes “Olympic winning strategies for everyday success”.
 At the start of the book we read, “Ben Hunt Davis is a normal guy.
 He is also a Olympic gold medallist.
 How did he succeed?”

 Build a team